ForModLabUHel/forClimate/README_mottiprebas.md

 	python mottiprebas.py -y 20 -d initmotti/prebasTest.txt -s mottistand/Stand0.txt -t mottimodeltree/ModelTrees0.txt -c prebascoeff/PrebasCoeff0.txt -x MottiCoeff.xlsx

  The number 20 is the simulation time (years).
-The last growth step is from 15 to 20, i.e. 20 - growth step which is 5 by default.
+The last growth step is from 15 to 20, the growth step  is 5 by default.
  *prebasTest.txt* is used with the Motti initialization run (i.e. it must exist with reasonable content).
  *Stand0.txt* is is the first Motti stand level data file. *Modeltrees0.txt* is the first model tree data file.
  *PrebasCoeff0.txt* is the first set of Prebas coefficients dat file for Motti. *MottiCoeff.xlsx* collects generated